Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 In the meantime, we had a chance to talk.
 It turns out he was a former pro basketball player, who injured his knee half a year ago.
 And he does calisthenics from time to time to keep himself in shape.

 We arrived at the gym, that looked like a classic underground lair, where weight lifters go for their dose of injection.
-There were one cable machine and a lot of barbell stations.
+There was one cable machine and a lot of barbell stations.
 Not what I am used to, but sufficient enough to do my push-pull routine.

 There were also few local lifters, who looked like mafia bosses.
 And two girls who came just to chat and to show off their butts.
 As an Asian, I was pretty much a center of attention.

 One hour later, I was pretty exhausted and could not do any more reps.
 I called Yandex taxi and went back to the hostel.
-I got some food from the supermarket, rested a bit and went out again to the fan zone to check what’s going on there.
+I got some food from the supermarket, rested a bit, and went out again to the fan zone to check what’s going on there.
 After the concert, I went home.

 Minsk Day 3 – European games opening ceremony